 Encryption is utilized to encrypt the data in transit, such as your credit card password, ensuring that it remains inaccessible to anyone during the data communication between the two servers.

 So, hashing is used for:

 Now that we know what hashing is and how it differs from encryption let us understand SHA in simple terms.

 SHA is an abbreviation for secure hashing algorithm.
-It is a cryptographic algorithm and is employed for hashing data and certificates.
-In SHA, every piece of information or data has a distinct hash that does not match any other data price and is practically impossible to be duplicated.
-Furthermore, as the Hash is dependent on the generated out Hash (from the data), the final digital signature is distinct too.
+SHA (Secure Hash Algorithm) is a cryptographic algorithm used for hashing data and certificates.
+In SHA, each piece of information or data has a unique hash that does not match any other data, making duplicating it practically impossible.
+Furthermore, as the Hash depends on the generated out Hash (from the data), the final digital signature is also distinct.

 SHA has two algorithm versions, typically used by the Public Key Infrastructure Market (PKI).
 They are SHA-1 and SHA-2.
 Let us discuss them briefly.

 Developed by the U.S. Government SHA-1 and SHA-2 are two cryptographic versions of the SHA and results from the same algorithm.
 Despite that, these two have some technical differences that we will talk about now.

 SHA-1 is a cryptographic hash function that uses a 160-bit output represented by a 40-digit long hexadecimal number.
 The algorithm builds upon principles similar to those used in the design of the MD4 and MD5 hashing algorithms, which found application in the early 1990s.
 It generates a unique message of length <264 in blocks of 512 bits.
 Simply put, while computing a message digest, the algorithm processes a block of 512 bits in sequence.
 Distributed revision control systems such as Mercurial, Monotone, and Git also utilize this hash function.